 These 9 factors could take a lifetime to master.
 Yet, it can be ridiculously easy to get started and to start seeing small improvements – all you need to do is to become mindful of your communications with others, and to “catch” yourself whenever you are acting out of sync with these principles.

-To deepen your relationships and influence, you may want to also go through these other tips in the book (read the book summary here), or read the book for more examples and case studies:
+To deepen your relationships and influence, you may want to get our also go through these other tips in our free How To Win Friends and Influence People summary:

 • 3 fundamental techniques in handling people